If you want to drive sustainable growth, you need to be super clear on your brand strategy and put it into action.

 Writing each Issue or Opportunity as an actionable statement…e.g. how can we do X by leveraging Y, will help you identify what needs to be done rather than just wistfully thinking about the issues you’re faced with!

 3. Clarify your Brand Objective

 First off, remember there are only really three ways to grow your brand;

 - Gain share from competitors

-- Get existing customers to buy more (either volume, value or ideally both!)
+- Get existing customers to buy more (volume, value or ideally both!)

 To develop your brand objective, identify the customer attitude and behavior change that’s required for your brand to grow.
 Your objective should clearly link back to your Issues & Opportunities and be SMART (Specific, Measurable, Actionable, Realistic and Time-bound) so you can measure success.

 4. Identify the activities that will deliver your strategy

 With the confidence and clarity of a clear brand strategy and brand objective, you can identify the marketing levers that will form your activity plan.

 Don’t try to do everything – make choices by assessing which levers will have the greatest impact in delivering your strategy.

 Having identified the levers you’ll focus on, brainstorm possible activities that will deliver your brand objectives.